getsentry/sentry-docs/src/collections/_documentation/workflow/user-settings.md

 ### Sessions

 Sessions end with each sign out.
-Clicking "Sing out of all devices" will end your sessions with all Sentry devices.
+Clicking "Sign out of all devices" will end your sessions with all Sentry devices.

 {% asset user-settings/us-sess.png alt="Sessions field in Security under User Settings" width="550" %}